 Requirement/Score: Level 7 in speaking, listening, reading and writing

-**Expired test results will not be considered.
-Typically, test scores are valid for two years from the test date.
+Expired test results will not be considered.
+Typically, test scores are valid for three years from the test date.

 ENGLISH LANGUAGE REQUIREMENT EXEMPTIONS